Self Guided Walking Holidays in Romania

 A self guided walking holiday in the beautiful Carpathian Mountains in Romania.
 Explore four mountains in Transylvania in 8 days: Piatra Mare Mountain, Piatra Craiului National Park, Bucegi Natural Park and Postavaru Mountain.
 Bucegi Natural Park is Romania’s best-kept secret, rivalling Slovakia’s Tatra Mountains and the Alps when it comes to walking.

 The Western Carpathians, also known as the Apuseni Mountains (the ”Mountains of the Sunset”), with their breathtaking karst landscapes and traditional villages are unique in Romania and in Europe.
-Our Trails of the Apuseni Mountains walking holiday will let you explore a world of deep forests and silky meadows, impressive gorges and canyons, majestic waterfalls and fascinating caves that accommodates an abundant variety of fauna and flora.
+Our Trails of the Apuseni Mountains walking holiday will let you explore a world of thick forests and silky meadows, impressive gorges and canyons, majestic waterfalls and fascinating caves that accommodates an abundant variety of fauna and flora.

 Popular as the Transylvanian Alps, the Fagaras Mountains are impressive with multiple peaks over 2.500 m.
 Your active trip starts near Balea Lake, a picturesque glacial lake at just over 2,000 m.
 For a spectacular view of the Fagaras, you will hike to one of the highest peaks in Romania, before descending back to the beautiful Balea Lake and Balea Waterfall.
 In the following days, you will explore the charming landscapes around Cisnadioara, where you also visit the Cistercian and Evangelical churches.
 Accommodation is in hand-picked 3 or 4-star hotels (spa facilities available on Days 5 and 6).